genexus-books/Saia/docs/OrganizationAPI.md

-# GBrain Organization API
+# Saia Organization API

-This API allows you to interact with GBrain organization data.
+This API allows you to interact with Saia organization data.

 ## Introduction

-The GBrain Organization API provides endpoints to retrieve organization data, such as projects and requests.
+The Saia Organization API provides endpoints to retrieve organization data, such as projects and requests.
 It allows you to fetch project details and export request data.

 ## Endpoints